Dear Parents / Carers

-Students are issued with a cashless catering card for use in the cafeteria.
-Money can be added to the card by periodic cheque payments or by adding cash.
+Students are issued with a cashless catering card for use in the canteen.
+Money can be added to the card either by paying online, periodic cheque payments or by sending in cash.
 Both cheques and cash must be clearly marked with the name and tutor group of the student and posted in the cashless catering payment box in Reception.
 Cash must be sealed in an envelope.
-The cashless catering system enables parents to set a daily spend limit for their child’s purchases at the school cafeteria and to monitor what their children have bought at the cafeteria by requesting a report (termly, or as required).
+The cashless catering system enables parents to set a daily spend limit for their child’s purchases at the canteen and to monitor what their children have bought at the canteen by requesting a report (termly, or as required).

 Children may also bring packed food to school for eating at break times.
 Drinks should be in cartons or unbreakable containers.
 For safety reasons, cans and glass bottles are not allowed in school.
-There is a vending machine in the Library block providing hot and cold drinks, which are available to students before and after school.
-Water is also available from a dispenser in the small dining hall and students are encouraged to bring a plastic bottle to school in order that they may drink water during lessons as well as at meal times.
+Water is available from a dispenser in the small dining hall and students are encouraged to bring a plastic bottle to school in order that they may drink water throughout the day as well as at meal times.

 Free school meals (FSM)